angular/angular/aio/content/guide/http.md

 Although interceptors are capable of modifying requests and responses, the `HttpRequest` and `HttpResponse` instance properties are `readonly`, rendering them largely immutable.
-They are immutable for a good reason: an app might retry a request several times before it succeeds, which means that the interceptor chain can re-process the same request multiple times.
+They are immutable for a good reason: an application might retry a request several times before it succeeds, which means that the interceptor chain can re-process the same request multiple times.
 If an interceptor could modify the original request object, the re-tried operation would start from the modified request rather than the original.
 Immutability ensures that interceptors see the same request for each try.

 <div class="alert is-helpful">